 First time running?
-Get started with these 4 running tips for the road
+Get started with these 4 running tips for the road.

 April 16, 2021|By K. Aleisha Fetters

 In theory, running should be as simple as putting one foot in front of the other, right?
-But let's face it, if you're completely new to the sport, your first time running may feel pretty intimidating.
+But let's face it: if you're completely new to the sport, your first time running may feel pretty intimidating.

 Well, before you cue up the "Rocky" soundtrack, here's the first thing you need to know: The moment your feet hit the ground, you're officially a runner.
-It doesn't matter if you're sprinting, enjoying a light jog, or struggling through a quarter mile.
+It doesn't matter if you're sprinting, enjoying a light jog, or struggling through a half kilometre.
 The running community is about more than races and personal records.
 It's composed of millions of people, all with varied goals, abilities, and their own attitude toward running.
 We just all have one thing in common: We run!

 4 time-tested tips for first-time runners